-When we we first threw our team together a year ago we figured we’d be a useful resource for the business traveler, the road warrior, or anyone blowing through that American town where a tasty dish was one well-placed question away.
-Then everything changed.
+A year ago, when we we first threw our team together, we figured we’d be a useful resource for the business traveler, the road warrior, or anyone blowing through that American town where a tasty dish was one well-placed question away.
+Then, everything changed.

 Welcome to the Beyondish community.
 Let’s spread the good word.
-It’s a first step on getting us all back on the road to recovery.
+It’s a first step in getting us all back on the road to recovery.